-Due out some time in the second half of this year, Windows Server 2016 will come equipped to reflect these changing times.
-Some Windows Server 2016 features include support for containers, tighter integration with Microsoft’s Azure cloud service and more security for Hyper-V virtual machines and specially Nano Server technology.
+Due out sometime in the second half of this year, Windows Server 2016 will come equipped to reflect these changing times.
+Some Windows Server 2016 features include support for containers, tighter integration with Microsoft’s Azure cloud service and more security for Hyper-V virtual machines and especially Nano Server technology.

 Below is described what’s new and changed in server 2016, The new features and changes listed here are the ones most likely to have the greatest impact as you work with this release.

 - Rolling upgrades for Hyper-V and Storage clusters